 Discovering the art of launching a new tea, thanks to the French teas of Theodor.
 With the launch of Absolu Oolong tea in Paris, discover more about Chinese green oolong tea.
 What is green oolong and how to serve it to best enjoy its flavours.

 Discovering French Teas

 As a Brit, I am used to my classic and familiar, comforting teas.
 English Breakfast, Darjeeling, Ceylon, Rooibos and Earl Grey are no strangers to my teapot and dare I say, I love to add a tiny little nuage or cloud of milk to my cuppa, which probably has tea connoisseurs throwing their hands up in horror.

 More French in style, evenings call for lighter, calming infusions such as la verveine (lemon verbena) and a widening range in my cupboard of fragrant green teas.
 For more on this, read my recipe post on Lemon Verbena ice cream.

-So when I heard from my sweet friend, Francis, about an exciting launch last week of a tea made by creator, Guillaume Leleu (aka l’Insolent Parisian) of Theodor Tea, I had to see what the fuss was about and headed with a strong umbrella to face the Parisian downpour to join him for the tasting at the Palais de Tokyo in Paris.
+So when I heard from my sweet friend, Francis, about an exciting launch last week of a tea made by creator, Guillaume Leleu (aka l'Insolent Parisian) of Theodor Tea, I had to see what the fuss was about.
+Headed with a strong umbrella to face the Parisian downpour, I joined him for the tasting at the Palais de Tokyo in Paris.